 The Shambles takes its name from the Saxon word shamel, meaning 'slaughterhouse' – in 1862 there were 26 butcher shops on this street....

 Grand Opera House

-Despite the name, there's no opera here.
-Instead, there's a wide range of productions from live bands and popular musicals to stand-up...
+Despite the name, there's no opera here; instead, there's a wide range of entertainment from live bands and popular musicals to stand-up...

-A tempting menu of classic bistro dishes (sirloin steak, pork tenderloin, pan-fried duck breast) made with fresh Yorkshire produce has...
+A tempting menu of classic bistro dishes (sirloin steak, slow-roasted pork belly, pan-fried duck breast) made with fresh Yorkshire...

 Jorvik Viking Centre information

 Interactive multimedia exhibits aimed at bringing history to life often achieve exactly the opposite, but the much-hyped Jorvik manages to pull it off with aplomb.
 Thoroughly restored and reimagined following flood damage in 2015, it's a smells-and-all reconstruction of the Viking settlement unearthed here during excavations in the late 1970s, brought to you courtesy of a 'time-car' monorail that transports you through 9th-century Jorvik (the Viking name for York).
 You can reduce time waiting in the queue by booking your tickets online and choosing the time you want to visit (£1 extra).

 While some of the 'you will now travel back in time' malarkey is a bit naff, it's all done with a sense of humour tied to historical authenticity that will give you a pretty good idea of what life must have been like in Viking-era York.
-In the exhibition at the end of the monorail, look out for the Lloyds Bank Turd , a fossilised human stool that measures an eye-watering nine inches long and half a pound in weight, and must be the only excrement in the world to have its own Wikipedia entry.
+In the exhibition at the end of the monorail, look out for the Lloyds Bank coprolite , a fossilised human stool that measures an eye-watering nine inches long and half a pound in weight, and must be the only turd in the world to have its own Wikipedia entry.